DylanDunham03/WikiRace-225FinalProject/README.md

 1. From the build directory, run `make test`
 2. Run `./test` to run all test cases, or run each individual test by running `./test (test_case_name)`
 3. Upon successful run, you’ll see the following message (it might take a while):

+We constructed the small and medium sized datasets in the [`/test_data`](https://github.com/DylanDunham03/WikiRace-225FinalProject/tree/main/wikirace/test_data) directory, which is used to evaluate our algorithms' correctness.
+We made the datasets that include both the cycles and disconnected components, so that we can test our algorithms on those edge cases as well.
+Our tests cover the constructor, BFS algorithm, Dijkstra's algorithm, and also Kosaraju's algorithm.

 ## Team